⚠️ Ceasefire Declared — But the Struggle for Survival Continues in Gaza

 Current Initiatives by Humaniti on the Ground:

-Orphan Support: Over 3,000 Gaza’s orphans are supported with food, clothing, and education through Humaniti’s Orphan Support Program.
+Orphan care for over 5,000 children are supported with food, clothing, and education through Humaniti’s Orphan Support Program.
 The orphans also benefit from the well needed assistance and emotional support.

-100 Family Village: A village in Deir El Balah accommodating 100 families with permanent shelter, including daily meals, drinking water, a playground, a Masjid, and a school for 300 children, prioritizing the ill, elderly, pregnant women, and children.
+Shelter for thousands including daily meals, drinking water, a playground, a Masjid, and a school, prioritizing the ill, elderly, pregnant women, and children.

 The Messenger of Allah, peace and blessings be upon him, said, “When Allah loves a people, He afflicts them with trials.”
 (Sahih)